mszegedy/plea/story/ch-4.md

 Vasilisa looked crestfallen. "…whatever.
 Let's just go then."

-"Now, hold on.
+"Okay, wait.
 First of all, I have to stress I'm not an expert.
 This is just what I picked up in the Sump, and they're really unhinged over there.
 I dunno if I can trust them.
 Second of all, there's plenty of other shamanic stuff we might be able to do.
 There's probably at least _one_ useful idol around here."

 "Should I wake up Sofia?" asked Tosha.
 "So she could tell us."